-- a.
-To improve safety and accessibility in the Riley Communities, the following should be considered: - i. improve lighting and provide pedestrian prioritized signalization at high volume intersections and along key pedestrian and active modes routes;
+- I. The following identify actions to achieve the supporting growth objectives of improving the safety and accessibility of the Riley Communities: - i. improve lighting and provide pedestrian prioritized signalization at high volume intersections and along key pedestrian and active modes routes;